Bandit based centralized matching in two-sided markets for peer to peer lending: Introduction

-Finally, in an online setting, the learning step involves optimizing for the lender's utility or its valuation.
-However, this can be different from the rewards that the system provides to the lender on a successful match.
+Finally, in an online setting, the learning step involves allowing the lender to adjust its utility or its valuation for a given project over multiple rounds.
+The optimization for matching the users depends on the submitted lender utilities.
+However, this optimization of utilities can be different from the rewards that the system provides to the lender on a successful match although they can be indirectly tied in the optimization.
 There have been recent studies that try to address this gap between what the lender estimates and what it receives as reward in an online setting \cite{johari2021matching}.
-To address, this we devise a mechanism to tie the rewards from the agents to their utility in an attempt to understand the dynamics of regret over time.
+We devise a mechanism to tie the rewards from the agents to their utility in an attempt to understand the dynamics of regret over time.
 Centralized platforms to tackle these issues could ensure that the transactions between borrowers and lenders are not only based on the money that an investor is willing to put and its preferences but a borrower's willingness to accept the investment (these could be due to issues in lender terms\footnote{https://siliconhillslawyer.com/2019/03/03/standard-term-sheets-problem-yc/} or borrower's assessment of the investor profile).
 As an added caveat, it also allows for potential bias mitigation that can be implicit in such platforms \cite{sarkar2020mitigating}.

-From the lender's perspective, the main signals of interest then constitute the probability of winning the bid, the probability of the loan being fully funded, as well as the returns from the investment.
+From the lender's perspective, the main signals of interest for utilities from borrower projects then constitute the probability of winning the bid, the probability of the loan being fully funded, as well as the returns from the investment.
 In keeping with these expectations, often the borrower's interests are sidelined as it is assumed that its only expectation from the platform and from investors is to get its project or startup funded.
-For the rest of the paper, we lay the foundations of our ongoing work that demonstrates a way to address competition and fair play in such peer lending platforms with ideas from matching markets\cite{roth1993stable}.
-The rest of the paper discusses some choices that could be made towards formulating the utilities on both sides, the mechanism for sequential decision making over rounds, and finally the tradeoff between the preference revisions and the utilities for the agents which are also tied in some ways.
+For the rest of the paper, we lay the foundations of our work that demonstrates a way to address competition and fair play in such peer lending platforms with ideas from matching markets\cite{roth1993stable}.
+The rest of the paper discusses some choices that could be made towards formulating the utilities on both sides, the mechanism for sequential decision making over rounds, and finally the tradeoff between the preference revisions and the rewards for the agents which are also tied in some ways.
 Throughout the paper, we consider agents are not strategic and therefore their preference submissions are honest.